sflavelle/writing/Incompatible Time (AHiT)/Chapters/01 - Time's End/02 - Glitched Game.md

 "And Executioner!"
 With a particularly strong tug their body was pulled completely through, and the person fell with a thump onto the floor of the throne room.
 The minion jumped back as this third person seemed to appear out of thin air.
 Mu noticed this person was about a third taller than her.

-Everyone was quiet for a few moments.
+Everyone in the room was quiet for a few moments.

 The body on the floor, briefly still, began to move again, as they lifted their head up.
 "Oughhh... what the fuck..."